 What To Bring On The Airplane?

-- Carrier.
-It is of great importance to take a very comfy carrier with you as it will surely make your cat’s life easier and more comfortable, however, it also important for you to be able to check in your cat easily whenever it is necessary without having to always lifting up a lift or opening up a door.
+- Approved Cat Carrier: It is of great importance to take a very comfy carrier with you as it will surely make your cat’s life easier and more comfortable, however, it also important for you to be able to check in your cat easily whenever it is necessary without having to always lifting up a lift or opening up a door.
 We would highly recommend bubble backpacks which essentially are backpacks that have a detachable bubble-like attachment that serves as a window where you can see through and check how your cat is doing.

-- Travel Bowls.
-It would be best if you take a travel bowl with you as they may get hungry on a longer flight.
+- Travel Bowls: It would be best if you take a travel bowl with you as they may get hungry on a longer flight.
 Furthermore, it would also be a better idea to have your cat already fed them right before boarding as they might lose appetite if ever they get stressed.

-- Calming Collars.
-You might need to have a cat calming collar already attached to your cat as this is a very effective way to help your cat stay calm and less stressed as it has this aroma that can help make them feel relaxed.
+- Calming Collars: You might need to have a cat calming collar already attached to your cat as this is a very effective way to help your cat stay calm and less stressed as it has this aroma that can help make them feel relaxed.

-- Cat Travel Wipes.
-This is something you would surely need for if your cat accidentally poops itself or vomits at the airport or during your flight, which we all wouldn’t really wish to happen to them, of course.
+- Cat Travel Wipes: This is something you would surely need for if your cat accidentally poops itself or vomits at the airport or during your flight, which we all wouldn’t really wish to happen to them, of course.
 I always have a pack of Wet Ones.

 What Are The Airlines Requirements For Cats To Fly?